Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Experiment

-where the context and target are filled with the specific phrases from the input.
-For example, the query for the instance in Figure~\ref{fig:questions} is ``{\em Based on common sense, is it possible for the baby on the bed fixing a computer?}'' The model’s responses are categorized as “negate” (indicating a conflict), “accept” (indicating no conflict), and “other” (where the model does not give a direct answer).
+\fbox{ } where the context and target are filled with the specific phrases from the input.
+For example, the query for the instance in Figure~\ref{fig:pipeline} is ``{\em Based on common sense, is it possible for the waitress in the kitchen signing a bill?}'' The model’s responses (``Yes'', ``No'', and others) are categorized as ``accept'' (indicating no conflict), ``negate'' (indicating a conflict), and ``other'' (where the model does not give a direct answer).
 The results, shown in Figure~\ref{fig:sanity}, demonstrate that the vast majority of cases in \benchmark indeed present valid knowledge conflicts that can be identified by MLLMs, with conflict rates ranging from 80.5\% for \texttt{GPT-4o} to 99.2\% for \texttt{LLaVA-1.5-13B}.

-\paragraph{Is \benchmark a more challenging benchmark for MLLMs?} Unlike the traditional VQA benchmarks, where visual information typically aligns with the model knowledge, our \benchmark presents conflicts between these two sources of knowledge, making it a more challenging benchmark for MLLMs.
-To empirically validate our claim, we conduct a comparative analysis of model uncertainty between our \benchmark and the conventional VQA benchmark \citep{antol2015vqa}.
-A higher degree of uncertainty in model predictions on a particular benchmark indicates that the benchmark poses a greater challenge for the model to navigate.
-Figure~\ref{fig:uncertainty} shows the results, where higher entropy value denotes more uncertainty.
-It is evident that the model's predictions are more uncertain on \benchmark than the standard VQA benchmark, highlighting the increased challenge posed by our \benchmark benchmark.